Tick-Borne Encephalitis (TBE) Vaccine for Canadian Travellers — Cost & Schedule

-Tick-borne encephalitis is a viral brain infection transmitted by ticks in forested regions of Central and Eastern Europe, Russia, and parts of Asia.
-The vaccine is recommended for travellers spending time outdoors in endemic areas during tick season.
+Tick-borne encephalitis is a serious viral brain infection transmitted by Ixodes ticks in forested areas of Central and Eastern Europe, Russia, and parts of Asia.
+TBE can cause permanent neurological damage or death.
+The TBE vaccine is strongly recommended for travellers planning outdoor activities — hiking, camping, cycling — in endemic regions.

 What it protects against